BlaineDev/431-2020/classes/class26/README.md

 - **432** is the continuation of this course (widely regarded as the "better" half.)
 I think **everyone** in this class should be planning to take 432 this Spring (i.e. Spring 2021), **unless** ...
     - you are not benefitting from this course and don't need to take 432 to finish your program at CWRU, **or**
     - you have an unshakable conflict in Spring 2021 (especially if you plan to instead take 432 in Spring 2022.)
+    - More notes on the plans for 432 in Spring 2021 are [provided here](https://github.com/THOMASELOVE/431-2020/blob/master/classes/postclass/README.md#about-432).
 - **500** is a project-based and more advanced course covering specific topics in the design and analysis of observational studies.
     - I think everyone in this class who is interested in taking 500 should do so.
 The course is mostly about using propensity scores well to help design (and analyze) data from observational studies where we want to estimate a causal effect.
     - I especially think MS and PhD students (in any department) interested in applications of health research in real world situations should take it, as well as people looking for jobs in fields related to health care analytics.